cjw6117/DSASpheres/README.md

 # DSASpheres
-Homework 8 - bounding sphers
+Homework 8 - bounding spheres

+By: Jarrett Way and Matt Guarette